srvaroa/srvaroa.github.io/_posts/2019-10-22-kubernetes-added-a-0-to-my-latency.md

 layout: post
 title:  "Kubernetes made my latency 10x higher"
 date:   2019-10-22 08:07:31 +0200
+highlight: true
+excerpt: "Every time someone reports higher latency after migrating to Kubernetes, the root cause is an assumption that changed.
+This is one of those stories."
 categories: kubernetes migration latency dns java aws microservices
-highlight: true
 ---

 *<strong>Update</strong>: it looks this post has gotten [way more